 NUTRITION in Fried Turkey??

 Not surprisingly, a deep fried bird contains more fat and calories than an oven roasted turkey.
 The nutritional information for a 3.5 ounce portion of deep fried turkey skin and all contains 190 calories and 11 grams of fat.
 Equal portions of roasted turkey breast (with the skin) typically contains about 165 calories and 7 grams of fat.
 A roasted skinless 3.5 oz breast weighs in at 140 calories and 3.5 grams of fat.
 One that's fried in its skin but eaten skinless contains a slightly higher calorie count.
 This is because the turkey skin fat seeps deeper as the bird cooks.To minimize fat content, take the tender meat that is furthest from the skin.
 Reach into the bird!
 If it's deep fried in canola or vegetable oil at a higher temperature (350 degrees+), it will absorb less fat and oil than ones fried at lower temperatures.
+You worried about trans-fats?
+Check the frying oil label for 0 grams of trans fat and no (partially) hydrogenated oils or vegetable shortening on the ingredients list.
+Here's the American Heart Association site with informative answers to trans fat FAQs.

-If fried turkey is not for you, have a lean protein alternative or meat replacement
+If fried turkey is not for you, have a lean protein alternative or meat replacement.

 Let's get this clear, I suggest skinless roasted turkey breast as your best bet.
 BUT, I'd be less worried about a healthy portion of fried bird (the size of a lady's palm, fingers excluded) than a plethora of decadent desserts.